jiakuan/gwt-gradle-plugin/README.md

 - **Minimal configuration** required to use the plugin
 - **Simpler codebase** compared to the v1 plugin
 - No need to manually add core GWT dependencies like `gwt-user` and `gwt-dev`
+- **Enhanced source tracking** for GWT Modules.
+This feature enables targeted tracking of source code specifically related to GWT modules.
+Only the source paths defined within each GWT module are monitored, ensuring that the gwtCompile task is triggered only when relevant GWT source files are modified.
+  This refined tracking minimizes unnecessary recompilation by focusing solely on changes within GWT-specific code, optimizing the build process for faster iterations and more efficient resource usage.
 - **Configuration aligned with GWT compiler options** for ease of use
 - **Support for GWT 2.11.0+** and the latest Gradle 8.10.2
 - Built-in tasks for GWT compilation and dev mode